America's Current & Future Economic Situation - By Ted Kavadas

-Doug Short has recently published a post depicting this “stock market capitalization to GDP” metric.
+On the Doug Short site there is an update depicting this “stock market capitalization to GDP” metric.

 Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

-” he shows two different versions, varying by the definition of stock market capitalization. (note: additional explanation is provided in his post.)
+” two different versions are displayed, varying by the definition of stock market capitalization. (note: additional explanation is provided in the post.)